Red Hat OpenShift GitOps

 gitops 8

-• Open the Argo CD dashboard and select the stage-quarkus-petclinic application.
+• In the Argo CD dashboard, select the stage-quarkus-petclinic application.

 gitops 9

-• Verify that the synchronized hash is the same as the one in the git repository.
+• Verify the synchronized hash matches the Git repository.

 gitops 10

-• Check that the deployed pod has the desired sha.
+• Confirm the deployed pod uses the desired image sha.

 gitops 11

-• In the OpenShift console, we can see the new pod deployed with the new image.
+• In the OpenShift console, check the new pod is running with the updated image.

 gitops 12